biodiversity-aq/EGABIcourse19/README.md

 There is a 75 euro registration fee for the course.
 The fee include full participation in the course, and digital copies of the course material, as well as coffee breaks and a small lunch.
-Participants will have to arrange their own travel and accommodation, but limited travel support will be available in collaboration with the [SCAR Ant-Eco](https://www.scar.org/science/anteco/home/) research program.
+Participants will need to arrange their own travel and accommodation, but limited travel support will be available in collaboration with the [SCAR Ant-Eco](https://www.scar.org/science/anteco/home/) research program.

 ## Registration

 Deadline for applications is Friday June 15th.
 After this date you will be notified of the offer of a place and sent an invoice for the course fee.
-The deadline for payment is Friday 7th July 2018 --- failure to pay will lead to your place being offered to someone else.
+The deadline for payment is Friday 7th July 2018.
+Failure to pay will lead to your place being offered to someone else.

 If you have questions or suggestions you can [create an issue here](https://github.com/SCAR/EGABIcourse19/issues).
-Alternatively you can contact datascience.biodiversity.aq ( at ) gmail.com
+Alternatively you can contact datascience.biodiversity.aq (at) gmail.com

 ----